Amalgamator04/ollama_runner/readme.md

 - Raises: `OllamaError` if the request fails

 **Note**: Embedding models require input text.
 Make sure to provide text in the `prompt` parameter.

+#### `decide_tool(model: str, messages: List[Dict[str, str]], tools: List[Callable]) -> Dict[str, Any]`

+Use Ollama to decide which tool to use based on conversation messages.
+This enables function calling capabilities.

+- `model`: The name of the model to use (e.g., `"functiongemma"`)
+- `messages`: A list of message dictionaries with `"role"` and `"content"` keys
+- `tools`: A list of Python functions that will be automatically converted to tool schemas
+- Returns: A dictionary containing the response from Ollama, including tool calls if any
+- Raises: `OllamaError` if the request fails

+**Note**: This method automatically extracts function names, descriptions (from docstrings), and parameters (from type hints) from your Python functions and converts them to Ollama's tool schema format.

 ### `list_models(base_url: str = "http://localhost:11434") -> list`